Medicare Supplement Plans in Texas: Medigap Basics

 Medicare Supplement plans A through G provide basic benefits plus 100% coinsurance coverage of Medicare Part B (Original Medicare), Part A coinsurance or hospice copay paid at 100%, and three pints of blood paid 100% in a benefit calendar year.
 Depending on the plan letter, additional benefits to choose amongst are coverage of skilled nursing facility coinsurance, Part A deductibles, Part B excess costs, and foreign travel emergencies.

-Unlike Plans A through G, Plans K through N each offer varying degrees of benefits.
+Unlike Plans A through G, Plans K through N each offers varying degrees of benefits.
 There are no commonalities of the level of coverage between these plans and you should consult a local Medicare agent to discuss which plan option is best for your health and budget.
-Call (623) 223-8884 or schedule a call.
+Call (623) 223-8884 or review your Medicare plan options online.

 Medicare Supplement Plans A-G in Texas